How To Clean Your Pet’s Ears

 Antimicrobials limit the proliferation of bacteria and yeast in the ear canals.

 Two high quality ear cleaners that are frequently recommended by veterinary dermatologists as well as general practitioner veterinarians are Epi-Otic Advanced Ear Cleaner and Douxo Micellar Solution.

 The ingredients in Epi-Otic Advanced Ear Cleaner include salicylic acid (antibacterial and antifungal), parachlorometaxylenol (broad-spectrum antibacterial), and monosaccharides (prevent bacteria adherence and colonization).
-Epi-Otic Advanced Ear Cleaner is available through select online/retail stores and through licensed veterinarians.
+Epi-Otic Advanced Ear Cleaner is available through select online/retail stores and at some veterinary hospitals.
 Click here for a link to purchase Epi-Otic Advanced Ear Cleaner on Amazon.

 The ingredients in Douxo Micellar Solution include phytosphingosine which is anti-inflammatory, antibacterial, and antifungal.
-Douxo Micellar Solution is available through select online/retail stores and through licensed veterinarians.
+Douxo Micellar Solution is available through select online/retail stores and at some veterinary hospitals.
 Click here for a link to purchase Douxo Micellar Solution on Amazon.

 How To Clean Your Pet’s Ears

 For cats, the way I recommend cleaning their ears is to moisten a cotton ball with ear cleaner, squeeze out the excess fluid, and then gently wipe out the outer ear and that portion of the ear canal that you can reach with your finger.
 Keep the cotton ball moist enough that some of the ear cleaner will gently drip into your cat’s ear canal while you are wiping the external ear canal.
 It is very easy to rupture a cat’s eardrum by squirting ear cleanser into the canal, therefore I do not recommend this in cats.

 Cleaning dog’s ears is an entirely different procedure.
 Put the tip of the ear cleaner bottle into the opening to the vertical ear canal and gently squirt in enough ear cleaner to fill the canal.
 Then gently massage the base of the ear for 20 to 30 seconds to help loosen wax and debris in the horizontal and vertical ear canals.
 Use cotton balls to gently clean the inside ear flap and as much of the vertical canal as you can reach with your finger.

 Here are photos illustrating how to clean your dog’s ears step by step.
-These photos are of me cleaning my dog, Savanna’s, ears.
+These photos are of me cleaning my golden retriever Savanna’s ears.